 Matthew Fluharty Founder and Executive Director of Art of the Rural, facilitator of its Middle Landscape projects, and a member of the M12 collective.

-Mario Gutierrez Chair, Human Service Panel; and Executive Director, Center for Connected Health Policy
+Mario Gutierrez Chair, Human Service Advisory Group; and Executive Director, Center for Connected Health Policy

 Tom Johnson Director, RUPRI Analytic and Academic Programs; and Frank Miller Professor of Agricultural Economics, Emeritus, University of Missouri